oserve/PyNMR/README.md

 ###For development version :

-It is not yet a standard pymol plugin, so you have to type in the command line (or add in .pymolrc) : pyNMR.interface.startGUI()
+It is not yet a standard pymol plugin, so you have to type in the command line (or add in .pymolrc) : pyNMR.startGUI()

 ###For user friendly version :